 Best budget microwave oven

-Why trust us
+Why trust us?

-To find the best convection microwave oven in India, we analysed over 190 microwaves that were available, spending over 20 hours in research time.
-Our research narrowed our selection down to a top three, which we bought and tested for over a week each.
+To find the best convection microwave oven in India, we had analysed over 190 microwaves that were available, spending over 20 hours in research time.
+Our research narrowed our selection down to a top three, which we had bought and tested for over a week each.

-To help us test each convection microwave oven, we brought in the help of experts who have been using microwaves for over 80 years.
+To help us test each convection microwave oven, we had brought in the help of experts who have been using microwaves for over 80 years.
 Our panel also included a Delhi-based chef, who has had over 21 years of cooking experience with a microwave.